Postdoctoral Researcher

 Hello!

+I received my PhD from the Department of Communication and the Science Studies Program at the University of California San Diego.
 In a past life I was a science writer at the Carl R. Woese Institute for Genomic Biology at the University of Illinois Urbana-Champaign, and I’m still passionate about science communication.
 I also hold an MA in American Culture Studies from Bowling Green State University, and a BA in Literary Studies from Beloit College.

 Communities